Sue Clayton

 Sue Clayton is a UK film director, writer and activist, best known for her work on the rights of refugee children.
 Her documentary films have been cited as evidence in UK court cases involving asylum seekers.

-As well as making films, and consulting and producing for ITV and BBC, Clayton is Professor of Film and Television at the new Screen School at Goldsmiths, University of London, and Visiting Senior Research Fellow at the Centre for Urban Research at York University.
+As well as making films, and consulting and producing for ITV and BBC, Clayton is professor of film and television at the new Screen School at Goldsmiths, University of London, and visiting senior research fellow at the Centre for Urban Research at York University.

+In 2015, Clayton co-founded the Goldsmiths Human Rights Film Festival.

 Career

 Clayton grew up in a working-class suburb of Newcastle and attended a state school.
 At 17, she won a scholarship to Cambridge University to read English, where she became active in the women's movement.
 She studied photography at Polytechnic of Central London (PCL, now Westminster University) where she met Jonathon Curling and together they started working on an experimental video about women's experiences in the clothing trade.
 It evolved into a three-part series called The Song of the Shirt.
 Clayton was still working on the film when she started her Masters in Film at Royal College of Art.
 She cites this period in the late 70s as transformative.
 "It transformed as, and many like me, from a fairly conservative young woman with still limited work options, into an artist and activist who would traverse music, film and video making, exhibition, writing and political organisation."

 In 1990 Clayton turned the short story, The Last Crop, by noted Australian author Elizabeth Jolley, into a feature film, starring Kerry Walker and Noah Taylor.

 She was the subject of a Channel Four documentary Upstarts, broadcast on Channel 4 in August 1999.

 Calais Children: A Case To Answer came about after Clayton visited the notorious refugee camp in France, Calais Jungle, intending to make a short documentary.
 She was shocked to see so many unaccompanied children and returned with a team of human rights lawyers from Duncan Lewis solicitors in London.